szczyglis-dev/py-gpt/README.md

 The application allows you to use plugins to extend its functionality.
 Currently, the following plugins are available:

-- **SelfLoop** - allows to run GPT in a self-loop, which allows you to generate a continuous conversation between AI <> AI.
+- **Self Loop** - allows to run GPT in a self-loop, which allows you to generate a continuous conversation between AI <> AI.
 In this mode model talks to itself.

-- **RealTime** - auto-append current date and time to the prompt.
+- **Real Time** - auto-append current date and time to the prompt.
 It tells the model what time it is in real time.

+- **Web Search** - adds access to the Internet using Google Custom Search Engine and Wikipedia API

+- **Audio (Azure)** - adds voice synthesis using Microsoft Azure Text-to-Speech API

+## Audio / voice synthesis

+The application offers voice synthesis using the **Microsoft Azure Text-To-Speech** API.
+It required your own Microsoft Azure API Key.
+You can get Api Key for free from [here](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/).

 # Tokens calculation